dannymagnus/CI_MS3_MitsurukiFMS/README.md

 -Confirmation (y/n): Confirmation to remove from catalogue.
 IMPORTANT!
 This action is detructive and cannot be reversed.
 Please be sure this is the desired action.

 4: Return to main menu: Returns user to main menu.

+#### Appraisal Menu

+1: Add appraisal: Enter details as promped on screen.

+- Enter Vehicle Registration: Enter a valid registration (eg VE70EKU).
+Registration is not case sensitive but should be of the correct length and format.
+Validation exists to prompt for errors in length, but format needs to be the diligence of the user.

+- Enter date of appraisal: This should be the date that the appraisal took place.
+Correct format should be dd/mm/yy.

+- Enter appraisal details: This should be as descriptive as possible of the issues witnessed.
+Please reference symptoms only, and do not assume root cause.  e.g. No navigation maps displayed in main instrument panel, rather than navigation didn't work or navigation crashed.
+Please include the time stamp of the issue e.g.(1523).

+- Confirmation of upload: Confirm using (y or n) to upload appraisal to the database.

+2: Search appraisal: Enter details as prompted on screen.

+- Enter Vehicle Registration: Enter a valid registration (eg VE70EKU).
+Registration is not case sensitive but should be of the correct length and format.
+Validation exists to prompt for errors in length, but format needs to be the diligence of the user.

+- Confirmation: if the vehicle exists, then a confirmation will be presented.
+Pressing enter will display all appraisals for that vehicle.

+3: Main Menu: This returns the user to the main menu.

 ## Technical Design

 ### Flow Chart